 Waterfront Beer Garden serving up the award-winning beer from the Lost Colony Brewery.
 Kick back on our deck at one of the dozens of waterside tables.
-We encourage you to pack your own picnic, order a pizza delivery or bring some take/out food from any of the fantastic restaurant OBX restaurants.
+We encourage you to grab a pizza from neighboring restaurant, Benny Tosoro's, pack your own picnic, order delivery or bring some take-out food from any of the fantastic OBX restaurants.
 Browse our shop filled with brewery t-shirts, sweatshirts, long sleeve sun shirts, and local art.
-Come get Lost in our veiws!
+Come for a visit and get "Lost" in our soundfront views!

 Lost Colony Brewery at Stumpy Point and Pub at Nags Head Waterfront